A national research hub that promotes advances in high-tech medical devices has been officially launched in Brisbane.

 ‘The AMMD research hub will result in increased growth opportunities for the sector, which, in turn, translates into more jobs and increased global market share for Australian-manufactured medical technologies.’

-The AMMD research hub brings together researchers from The University of Queensland, the University of the Sunshine Coast, and RMIT with industry partners including Cooke Medical Australia, Robert Bosch (Australia), Heat Treatment (Qld) and QMI Solutions.
+The AMMD research hub brings together researchers from The University of Queensland, the University of the Sunshine Coast, and RMIT with industry partners including Cook Medical Australia, Robert Bosch (Australia), Heat Treatment (Qld) and QMI Solutions.

 The Australian Government and other partners are investing significant resources in the hub, with cash and in-kind funding from all contributors totalling more than $10 million.